steddyman/Ballistica/docs/3ds_murderball_copilot_migration.md

 ## 2) Graphics pipeline (PCX/INF → citro2d with .t3s/.t3x)
 - The project already contains `gfx/*.t3s` manifests and `gfx/images/*.png`.
 The Makefile compiles `.t3s → .t3x` and also emits **headers** into the build include path.
 - **Do not parse INF files anymore.** Atlas coordinates and image indices come from the `.t3x` metadata; access them via the **auto‑generated headers** and citro2d.
+- Original graphics code was based on PCX/INF parsing which created binary arrays of each image in sprcode.cpp that was then blitted to screen.
+This must be replaced with citro2d sprite sheets and the t3x generated includes for sprite indices.

 **How to use embedded `.t3x` with headers (current Makefile configuration):**
 - Each `NAME.t3s` generates: